PavleMiha/mlgarden/README.md

 <img src="https://github.com/user-attachments/assets/a809fd3f-fee4-4b68-85e2-bb924e1ce1e6" width="700" >
 </p>

 Look on my Works, ye Mighty, and despair!
 Hopefully by now you're beginning to understand why this isn't how neural networks actually get built.
 If you count the connections between the first layer and the second, you'll see that there are (4*8) connections, and that this whole web of operations can be neatly described by a 8x4 matrix, but that's exactly what we were not doing.
 How well does this do though?
+(GIF)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/945f43cb-a4df-4808-8602-d77d6c2c1a1b" width="700" >